PeteCookson/Wicka/README.md

 - Admin priveleges (to manage products and content)
 - Brief page on the Wicka story, vision and ethos.

-Features for future releases:
-- Affiliate scheme for hosts through a host_user login, offering discounts for their guests, and earning through their purchases.
-- Referral scheme where guests can earn credit on their account for referring new customers.
-- Location based products.
-- Working with us, Suppliers, FAQ's, Terms and conditions
-- Postcode delivery checker
-- Update to the Blog page to include images and document structure.
-- About page to reflect the quality of product, story, vision and ethos.

 ## **Structure**
 ---